Manage data models

 - Once a data model is accelerated, it can no longer be edited.
 You can't change an accelerated data model in any way until its acceleration is disabled.
 Reaccelerating the data model can also be resource-intensive so it's best to avoid disabling acceleration if you can.

-- Data model acceleration is most efficient if the root event object being accelerated includes in its initial constraint search the index(es) that Splunk Enterprise should search over.
-Otherwise Splunk Enterprise will search over all available indexes for the data model, which could lead it to waste time accelerating unnecessary data.
+- Data model acceleration is most efficient if the root event object or root search object being accelerated includes the index(es) to be searched in its initial constraint search.
+Otherwise all available indexes for the data model are searched, which can waste time accelerating unnecessary data.

 To enable data model acceleration